Business

 Quick Answer

 At its heart, the government is an institution designed to protect its citizens.
-It does this by ensuring that laws are enforced, and all citizens’ rights are protected.
-In recent years, there have been various changes to how government functions and citizens need to be aware of these changes to ensure their rights are protected.
+It does this by ensuring that laws are enforced and all citizens’ rights are protected.
+In recent years, various changes to how government functions have shifted what citizens can expect from their institutions, making awareness of those changes more important than ever.

 What is government?

-There is no one answer to this question since what constitutes “government” is a matter of personal opinion.
+There is no single answer to this question, since what constitutes “government” is a matter of personal opinion.
 In general, though, the government is an institution or organization that governs a country or region.
-Government can be central or decentralized, public or private, and compulsory or voluntary.
+It can be central or decentralized, public or private, compulsory or voluntary.
 According to the World Bank’s governance framework, effective government institutions are among the most significant predictors of long-term national prosperity.

-The objective of government is to ensure the well-being of its citizens.
-Governments can provide social security, education, health care, and other important services.
-They can also implement policies that prevent crime and promote economic growth.
+Governments aim to ensure the well-being of their citizens.
+That can mean providing social security, education, health care, and other essential services, or it can mean implementing policies that prevent crime and promote economic growth.
+Neither mandate is simple, and most governments struggle to balance both at once.

 Key Takeaways